bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 [<a name="the-passionate-programmer">X</a>] Introduction from The Passionate Programmer: Creating a Remarkable Career in Software Development by Chad Fowler

 [<a name="stk-wiki">X</a>] Wikipedia contributors.
 "Synthesis Toolkit."
 Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 4 Dec.
 2017.
 Web.
 11 Jan.
 2018.

+[<a name="caldwell-hello-world">X</a>] Caldwell, Nick.
+"From [“Hello World” to VP Eng: My Career Journey, Part 1"][caldwell-hello-world] Blog.
+The Compiler.
+10 April 2017.
+Web.
+14 January 2018.

+[<a name="wordpress-wiki">X</a>] Wikipedia contributors. ["WordPress."][wordpress-wiki] Wikipedia, The Free Encyclopedia.
+Wikipedia, The Free Encyclopedia, 13 Jan.
+2018.
+Web.
+14 Jan.
+2018.